See Arch Linux Installation for installation notes.

 Xfce4 Settings

-To see available fonts, install fontconfig and do fc-list.
+To see available fonts, run fc-list (from fontconfig package)

 Under Appearance set